 Cult Hero opens with the credits presented as those of a reality TV show called Cult Buster which may have been the film’s original title.
 Revolving around the exploits of deprogrammer Dale Domazar (Ry Barrett, The Chamber of Terror, The Final Ride) the season final goes off the rails as not only doesn’t he stop their human sacrifice, but his intervention also results in a mass suicide.

 Elsewhere Kallie (Liv Collins, Creep Nation, The Sublet) and her husband Brad (Justin Bott, Fast and Furriest, A Witch’s Ball) are having problems.
-Brad seems to have lost his vigor and his drive, even worse he dared to buy a painting for the house without getting her approval.
+Brad seems to have lost his vigour and his drive, even worse he dared to buy a painting for the house without getting her approval.
 So she enrolls him at Master Jagori’s (Tony Burgess, Pontypool, The Hoard) retreat for men.

 But when he extends his stay without her permission she’s furious and demands to speak to the manager.
 When that doesn’t work she calls the desperate for a job Domazar to get Brad back.

 Cult Hero’s director Jesse Thomas Cook (Monster Brawl, Scarce) and writer Kevin Revie (To Hell with Harvey, Deadsight) are out to parody reality TV, self-help gurus and type A personalities.
 The problem is, both of the leads are Type A as in asshole and it’s hard to get behind them, even after we find out Master Jagori’s secret.
 I get that the idea is to pit less than likable characters against outright evil ones, but Kallie and Dale are far more annoying than amusing, even as over-the-top parodies of Karens and Dog the Bounty Hunter types.